junkdog/sift/README.md

 ## Features
 - CLI tool for building, querying and [diff-ing][diff] "system models" from parsed .class files.
 - System models consist of Entities and are produced by Instrumenter Pipelines.
-- Instrumenter Pipelines provide knowledge about technology stacks for bytecode analysis.
+- Instrumenter Pipelines provide knowledge about technology stacks for (static) bytecode analysis.
 - Declarative DSL for additional, user-defined pipelines.
 - JSON serialization of pipelines for simpler reuse and sharing.